lsst/felis/README.md

 A Table within a Schema.
 The core annotations of a table are:

+  - `name`
-  - **name** — The name of this table.
+    The name of this table.
 In implementation terms, this typically maps to a table name in a `CREATE TABLE` statement in a MySQL/Oracle/Postgres/SQLite.

+  - `@id`
-  - **@id** — an identifier for this table
+    an identifier for this table

+  - `description`
-  - **description** — A textual of this table
+    A textual of this table

+  - `columns`
-  - **columns** — the list of columns in the table.
+    the list of columns in the table.
 A table MUST have one or more columns and the order of the columns within the list is significant and MUST be preserved by applications.

+  - `primaryKey`
-  - **primaryKey** — A column reference that holds either a single reference to a column id or a list of column id references for compound primary keys.
+    A column reference that holds either a single reference to a column id or a list of column id references for compound primary keys.

+  - `constraints`
-  - **constraints** — the list of constraints for the table.
+    the list of constraints for the table.
 A table MAY have zero or more constraints.
 Usually these are Forein Key constraints.

+  - `indexes`
-  - **indexes** — the list of indexes in the schema.
+    the list of indexes in the schema.
 A schema MAY have zero or more indexes.

 Tables MAY in addition have any number of annotations which provide information about the table.
 Annotations on a table may include: